DOsozOS/AGV_ITESM_2021/SIMULATED_SENSOR_FUSION_AGV/README.md

 Every simulation result will be saved inside the simulation files folder

-You can download the map files from mega: https://mega.nz/folder/U4BTSCTR#Pz4S0KjTeyhFtC5opw87_Q Do not hesitate to contact me in case of any doubt: diegoosorio0000@gmail.com
+You can download the map files from mega: https://mega.nz/folder/U4BTSCTR#Pz4S0KjTeyhFtC5opw87_Q Use the maps located in the Path Following folder in Mega Do not hesitate to contact me in case of any doubt: diegoosorio0000@gmail.com